 Step 2: Build Your Credit

-A lower payment lets you have more money at the end of the month, which is what we want.
 If you are someone who currently has a low credit score, or if you have some other serious issues with your credit that have not been addressed, you will want to fix those before you dive into real estate.
 Do this before you go through the underwriting process.

 Ideal Credit Score Range

 Ideally, you want to get your credit score above 700 to start things off.
-You will still have to make it easy.
-It’s a mortgage thing.

 Ways to Improve Your Credit Score